open-source-modelling/insurance_python/dothan_one_factor/README.MD

 ### Input

-  - `r0`    ... float, starting interest rate of the Vasicek process.
+  - `r0` (float): starting interest rate of the Vasicek process.
-  - `a`     ... float, market price of risk.
+  - `a` (float): market price of risk.
-  - `sigma` ... float, instantaneous volatility measures instant by instant the amplitude of randomness entering the system.
+  - `sigma` (float): instantaneous volatility measures instant by instant the amplitude of randomness entering the system.
-  - `T`     ... integer, end modelling time.
+  - `T` (integer): end modelling time.
 From 0 to T the time series runs.
-  - `dt`    ... float, increment of time that the process runs on.
+  - `dt` (float): increment of time that the process runs on.
 Ex. dt = 0.1 then the time series is 0, 0.1, 0.2,...

 ### Output

- - `interest_rate_simulation` N x 2 DataFrame with a sample path as values and modelling time as index.
+ - N x 2 Pandas DataFrame with a sample path as values and modelling time as index.

 ## Getting started